homezloco/Pycommerce/ImplementationPlan.md

 - ✅ Detailed developer guide for payment integration in docs/payment_integration.md
 - ✅ API endpoints reference in docs/api_endpoints.md
 - ✅ Documentation index in docs/index.md

+Documentation work in progress:
+- 🔄 Comprehensive OpenAPI specifications for all API endpoints
+- 🔄 Interactive API documentation with Swagger UI
+- 🔄 Code examples in multiple languages for API integration
+- 🔄 Performance best practices guide for database and caching

 ### Future Roadmap
 1. **Marketplace for Plugins**